February 24, 2023 newsletter from Rawlson King, City Councillor for Rideau-Rockcliffe.

 - Council received the Office of the Auditor General’s audits and investigations report which included the Audit of the City’s response to the convoy protest.

-- Council received the Auditor General’s report on the City's pandemic governance structure(link is external).
+- Council received the Auditor General’s report on the City's pandemic governance structure.

 - Council also received audits on zero-emission bus funding mechanisms and agreements and an investigation related to the Carleton Lodge Long-Term Care Home.

-- Council received an update regarding the City of Ottawa’s response to the Public Order Emergency Commission(link is external).
+- Council received an update regarding the City of Ottawa’s response to the Public Order Emergency Commission.

 - For more details about this meeting, please click here.